Reflection maps: Auxiliary results:

-For any $J\in \cS$, let $a_J$ be the product of the minor of $H$ obtained by picking the columns in $J$ and the last $d$ rows, and the minor obtained by picking the columns of $H$ not in $J$ and the first $k$ rows, with the adequate sign.
-This way, $D=0$ if and only $((1-\xi_1),\dots,(1-\xi_n))$ is a solution of
+If $k<n$, then we set $d=n-k\geq 1$.
+For any $J\in \cS$, let $a_J$ be the product of the minor of $H$ obtained by picking the columns in $J$ and the last $d$ rows, and the minor obtained by picking the columns of $H$ not in $J$ and the first $k$ rows, with the corresponding sign.
+We have that